 And deflation isn’t easy to fix.
 Deflation almost always occurs against a backdrop of high unemployment rates and falling business profits.
 It usually exacerbates both conditions, creating a vicious cycle that further damages the economy and prolongs any recovery.
 Most historical examples of deflation preceded or occurred during economic depressions.
 That’s a stark contrast to disinflation, a similar-sounding but very different condition in which the rate of inflation decreases over time without reaching zero or going negative.

 What Causes Deflation?

 Deflation can be caused by a number of factors, all of which stem from a shift in the supply-demand curve.
-Remember, the prices of all goods and services are heavily affected by a change in the supply and demand, which means that if demand drops in relation to supply, prices will have to drop accordingly.
-Also, a change in the supply and demand of a nation’s currency plays an instrumental role in setting the prices of the country’s goods and services.
+The prices of all goods and services are heavily affected by a change in supply and demand.
+If demand drops in relation to supply, prices have to drop accordingly.
+Likewise, a change in the supply and demand of a national or single-market currency (such as the U.S. dollar or the E.U. euro) plays an instrumental role in setting the prices of the country’s goods and services.

 Although there are many reasons why deflation may take place, the following causes seem to play the largest roles:

-When many different companies are selling the same goods or services, they will typically lower their prices as a means to compete.
-Often, the capital structure of the economy will change and companies will have easier access to debt and equity markets, which they can use to fund new businesses or improve productivity.
+When many different companies are selling the same goods or services, they typically lower their prices as a means to compete.
+Often, the capital structure of the economy changes and companies have easier access to debt and equity markets, which they can use to fund new businesses or improve productivity.

-There are multiple reasons why companies will have an easier time raising capital, such as declining interest rates, changing banking policies, or a change in investors’ aversion to risk.
-However, after they have utilized this new capital to increase productivity, they are going to have to reduce their prices to reflect the increased supply of products, which can result in deflation.
+There are multiple reasons why companies might have an easier time raising capital, such as declining interest rates, changing banking policies, or a change in investors’ aversion to risk.
+However, after they’ve utilized this new capital to increase productivity, businesses have to reduce their prices to reflect the increased supply of products, which can result in deflation.